amanjpro/fengen/README.md

 # FenGen

 A simple utility to extract FENs from PGN databases.
-It uses Zahak engine to decide wheather to keep a FEN or if it is too tactical discards it.
-Tactial position is defined as: `ABS(Quiescence Eval - Static Eval)` is bigger than the a threashold.
+It uses [Zahak](https://github.com/amanjpro/zahak) engine to decide wheather to keep a FEN, or if it is too tactical discards it.
+Tactial positions are defined as:

+- `ABS(Quiescence Eval - Static Eval)` is bigger than a threashold (configurable).
+- Position is not in check
+- Position is not a checkmate

-This utility is useful for extracting FENs from PGN to be used for tuning Hand-Crafted Evaluation terms, as well as training NNUE networks.
+This utility is useful for extracting FENs from PGN databases to be used for tuning Hand-Crafted Evaluation terms, as well as training NNUE networks.

+## Output Foramt

-The output is as follows:
+FenGen writes the generated FENs into stdout, and the format is as follows:

 ```
 $ ./fengen -limit 40 -paths ./self-play-1.pgn | head